Laurie0131/ATBB-Memory_Protection_in_UEFI_BIOS/compatibility-considerations.md

 <!--- @file

-  Memory Protection in SMM.md for
+  Compatibility Considerations.md for
-    A Tour Beyond BIOS - Memory Protection in UEFI BIOS

-  Copyright (c) 2017, Intel Corporation.
+    A Tour Beyond BIOS - Memory Protection in UEFI BIOS Copyright (c) 2017, Intel Corporation.
 All rights reserved.<BR>
   Redistribution and use in source (original document form) and 'compiled' forms (converted to PDF, epub, HTML and other formats) with or without modification, are permitted provided that the following conditions are met:
   1) Redistributions of source code (original document form) must retain the above copyright notice, this list of conditions and the following disclaimer as the first lines of this file unmodified.